bgrayhek/Orielly-TF/README.md

 # Orielly-TF
-Orielly Terraform up and running book
+Orielly Terraform up and running 2nd edtion
+Using this repo while learning terraform from the Orielly book